 Making effluent systems safe

-Dairy effluent systems can be hazardous if they are poorly designed or managed.
+Dairy effluent systems can pose serious hazards if they are not properly designed or managed.

 - children